ongres/stackgres/doc/content/en/04-administration-guide/05-customize-connection-pooling-configuration/00-customize-connection-pooling-configuration/_index.md

 ## Session Mode with Connection release through timeouts

 This configuration requires more insights and specifications to be known from the application used against the cluster.
-What it is intended here, is to release connections that are idle are idle in transaction.
+What it is intended here, is to release connections that are _idle in transaction_.

 You'll notice that the bellow is ordered from variables that affect client-side to the server-side, incrementally.
 If your application sets a client timeout when connection is idle, you may not need to do this, although several production clusters may be source for not only one, but many applications within different connection handlings.